github/docs/data/reusables/support/scope-of-support.md

 - Configuration of external authentication systems, such as SAML identity providers
 - Open Source projects

 If you're uncertain if the issue is out of scope, open a ticket and we're happy to help you determine the best way to proceed.
-For more information, see the section below.